RNG Proof of Concept - File Hashing and Draw Integrity

 Why this matters

-In a traditional prize draw, an unscrupulous operator could alter their entry list after the draw without anyone really knowing.
-The OCSA certified draw system makes that impossible to do silently.
-The hash is on the blockchain before the result is announced.
-The entry list is in the operator's hands.
-If they ever disagree, the blockchain wins.
+In any traditional prize draw, an unscrupulous operator could (if they had a reason to) alter their entry list after the draw without anyone really knowing or noticing.
+The OCSA-certified draw system doesn’t make that impossible, but it does make it impossible to do it invisibly.
+The entry-list hash is on the blockchain before the winning result is announced.
+The original entry list is in the operator's hands, published on their website and the resultant hash copied onto OCSA’s public draw register.
+If the hashes ever disagree, the one stored on the blockchain always wins.

 No trust required.
 No reliance on OCSA.
 No reliance on the operator.
 The proof is public, permanent and verifiable by anyone with a browser.

-OCSA certified draws record the entry list hash on the Polygon blockchain before the result is announced.
+OCSA-certified draws record the entry list hash on the Polygon blockchain before the winning result is announced.
 Verification is permanent, public, and requires no trust in OCSA, the operator, or any third party.
+OCSA does not suggest that any operator has ever cheated or manipulated any entry list.
+Using OCSA-certified draws, you can be assured that if an entry list were ever altered, it would be immediately visible to any observer.